The friendly Hotel West in Patreksfjörður Village in the Westfjords of Iceland

 This now beautifully restored building was built in 1952 and has a history that is intertwined with the inhabitants of Patreksfjörður.

-In 2013 this once elegant building had become dilapidated.
-Back in 2013 another hotel, belonging to the Fosshotel chain, had opened up in the old freezing plant, which is located not far from Hotel West on the main street of Patreksfjörður, Aðalstræti.
+In 2013, this once elegant building had become dilapidated.
+Back in 2013, another hotel belonging to the Fosshotel chain opened in the old freezing plant, located not far from Hotel West on the main street of Patreksfjörður, Aðalstræti.

 Beautiful Patreksfjörður village

-A travel company was needed in this area, so back in 2004 Jóhann Svavarsson and other pioneers, founded a company called Umfar, a guiding and travel planning company – with the main purpose of guiding travellers who wanted to go hiking in the Westfjords or go on guided bus tours.
+A travel company was needed in this area, so in 2004, Jóhann Svavarsson and other pioneers founded a company called Umfar, a guiding and travel-planning company, with the primary purpose of guiding travellers who wanted to hike in the Westfjords or take guided bus tours.

-The southern part of the Westfjords was and is very popular, with the main attractions being Rauðasandur and Látrabjarg bird cliff, which are 2 extraordinary places in this part of the Westfjords.
+The southern part of the Westfjords is very popular, with the main attractions being Rauðasandur and Látrabjarg bird cliff, which are two extraordinary places in this part of the Westfjords.
 After the Fosshotel chain opened, more and more travellers were visiting this area.

-Accommodation was needed for the travel agency and the building of the old cooperative, standing empty for the longest time and having seen better days, seemed to be perfect for this new enterprise.
+Accommodation was needed for the travel agency, and the old cooperative building, standing empty for the longest time and having seen better days, seemed perfect for this new enterprise.
 It was for sure dilapidated, and renovations would be costly.

-To be able to renovate this building additional income was needed, so it was decided on opening up a hotel in this building by getting bank credit to cover the initial cost of the renovation.
-I had heard plans for the opening of a new hotel in Patreksfjörður from a relative when we were thinking about where we could stay for our next family reunion.
+To renovate this building, additional income was needed, so it was decided to open a hotel in the building by obtaining bank credit to cover the initial renovation costs.
+I had heard from a relative that plans were underway for a new hotel in Patreksfjörður when we were considering where to stay for our next family reunion.

-So I had planned on checking out this hotel the next time I visited the Westfjords.
-We had already had one family reunion back in 2010 further up in the Westfjords, at Núpur in Dýrafjörður, as my grandmother was born in this area in a very remote place in Ingjaldssandur.
+I had planned to check out this hotel the next time I visited the Westfjords.
+We had already had one family reunion back in 2010, further up in the Westfjords, at Núpur in Dýrafjörður, as my grandmother was born in this area in a very remote place in Ingjaldssandur

 Hotel West in Patreksfjörður